headforwards-spd/headforwards-website/src/pages/info-pages/working-model.md

     Headforwards offers two engagement models to ensure you get the right mix of quality and value for money
 components:
-  - content:
+  - content: []
-      - text: >-
-          Headforwards offers two engagement models to ensure you get the right mix of quality and value for money.
-        type: markdown-component
     type: image-copy-component
   - content:
-      - text: >-
-          Different clients look for different things from an outsource software partner.
-Headforwards offers two engagement models to ensure you get the right mix of quality and value for money.

-          Headforwards was founded on the belief that clients are short-changed by traditional software outsource companies – mainly due to the “on-the-bench” model of project resourcing.
+      - text: "Headforwards was founded on the belief that clients are short-changed by traditional software outsource companies – mainly due to the “on-the-bench” model of project resourcing.\r\n\n\rTo ensure clients get the right mix of quality and value for money, Headforwards offers two choices of engagement models: a long term partnership or a short term project."
         type: markdown-component
       - jobTitle: DIRECTOR & CO-FOUNDER
         name: Toby Parkins